Alan Cunningham: Post-war

 General Sir Alan Cunningham's grave, Dean Cemetery.

 After the war, Cunningham, who was promoted to general on 30 October 1945, returned to the Middle East as High Commissioner of Palestine; he served in the position from 1945 to 1948.
-He was in charge of operations against the Hagana, a Zionist militia, Etzel and Lehi terrorists who in this period fought against the Mandate authorities and the Palestinian population, as well as Palestinian militias, with Arab armies poised to invade as soon as the British withdrew.
+He was in charge of operations against the Hagana, a Zionist militia, Etzel and Lehi terrorists who in this period fought against the Mandate authorities and the Palestinian Arab population, as well as Palestinian Arab militias, with Arab state armies poised to invade as soon as the British withdrew.
 Cunningham had retired from the army in October 1946 when he relinquished the role of Commander-in-Chief Palestine but retained the job of High Commissioner until 1948.
 He was awarded a second knighthood for his duties and became a Knight Grand Cross of the Order of St Michael and St George.

 On return to Britain, Cunningham was offered the post of Black Rod at the Palace of Westminster, but declined it and retired from public life.
 He continued to serve, however, as the Colonel Commandant of the Royal Artillery until 1954, as a Deputy Lord Lieutenant of Hampshire from 1950, as the President of the Council of Governors at Cheltenham College from 1951 until 1963.
 Also, in 1954, he was asked to play a major role in the visit to Britain of Emperor Haile Selassie.
 On 5 April 1951, at the age of 61, he married Margery Snagge.

-Cunningham died at the age of 95 in Royal Tunbridge Wells, Kent, England.
+Cunningham died at the age of 95 in Royal Tunbridge Wells, Kent, England on 30 January 1983.
 He is buried with his father and mother under a simple monument near the Dean Gallery entrance to Dean Cemetery in Edinburgh.